simdjson/simdjson/doc/ondemand.md

 Further, the On Demand API does not parse a value *at all* until you try to convert it (e.g., to `double`, `int`, `string`, or `bool`).
 In our example, when accessing the key-value pair `"retweet_count": 82`, the parser may not convert the pair of characters `82` to the binary integer 82.
 Because the programmer specifies the data type, we avoid branch mispredictions related to data type determination and improve the performance.

 We expect users of an On Demand API to work in terms of a JSON dialect, which is a set of expectations and specifications that come in addition to the [JSON specification](https://www.rfc-editor.org/rfc/rfc8259.txt).
-To illustrate the concept of dialect, let us consider the following JSON string: `{"k":111,"k":222,"j":1e10000,"\u0078":false}`.
-Such a string is allowable as a JSON document as per the JSON specification and is parsed in JavaScript (Node.js) as `{ k: 222, j: Infinity, x: false }`;
-this parsed result cannot be safely returned as a JSON string (e.g., there is no `Infinity` value in the JSON specification).
-Instead of allowing such arbitrary JSON documents, we expect JSON that producers and consumers often agree on a dialect: we might agree that keys should not be repeated within the same object and should appear in a prescribed order, that numbers should fit as normal  64-bit floating-point (binary64) numbers or otherwise be representable as 64-bit integers, that keys should be unescaped ASCII strings, and so forth.
-Popular systems such as [MongoDB define their own JSON dialects](https://docs.mongodb.com/manual/reference/method/db.collection.find/#query-exact-matches-on-embedded-documents), and might consider `{ first: "Yukihiro", last: "Matsumoto" }` and `{ last: "Matsumoto", first: "Yukihiro" }` as being distinct JSON inputs and represent all numbers as floating-point values.
-Major web APIs often have constraints above and beyond the JSON specification: e.g., [Authorize.Net](https://developer.authorize.net/api/reference/index.html) requires keys to follow a specific order.
-Some JSON dialects require us to compare strings while ignoring case, while others require byte-by-byte raw comparisons.

 The On Demand approach is designed around several principles:

 * **Streaming (\*):** It avoids preparsing values, keeping the memory usage and the latency down.